alex-hou-09/FBLA-Website-Coding-and-Development-Eagle-Eyes/README.md

 ![Status](https://img.shields.io/badge/Status-In_Progress-yellow)

-This is a student project created for the **FBLA Website Coding and Development** event.
-It simulates a school Lost and Found system where users can report lost items, claim found items, and manage a simple credits system for engagement.
+This is my student project created for the **FBLA Website Coding and Development** event.
+It simulates the Walnut Hills High School Lost and Found system where users can report lost items, claim found items, and manage a simple credits system for engagement.
+This project serves to digitize and streamline the entire lost and found system, which helps to enhance the lost item process.

 ---